keptn/keptn.github.io/content/docs/0.13.x/operate/user_management/microsoft/index.md

 ## Keptn CLI

-The `keptn auth` command provides several [command line flags](../../../reference/cli/commands/keptn_auth) which can be used to setup the CLI to use SSO via OpenID:
+The `keptn auth` command provides several [command line flags](../../../reference/cli/commands/keptn_auth) which can be used to setup the CLI to use an SSO via OpenID Connect:

 ```
 keptn auth --oauth --oauth-discovery https://login.microsoftonline.com/<directory_tenant_id>/v2.0/.well-known/openid-configuration --oauth-client-id <client_id> --oauth-client-secret <client_secret> --endpoint <keptn_endpoint> --api-token <keptn_api_token>
 ```

 After executing the `keptn auth` command, a Browser window should open asking you to confirm the login using your credentials.
-If everything went well you are redirected to an HTML page that confirms that the login was successful.
+If everything went well, you are redirected to an HTML page that confirms that the login was successful.

 If you want to opt out from using SSO, simply execute `keptn auth --oauth-logout`.